0Hughman0/xl_link/README.md

     In[12]: i.ix[1:4, "two"].xl.frange
     Out[12]: 'Cool Sheet!G7:G10'

-NOTE: This is not fully tested.
+NOTE: This is still in early stages and not fully tested.
 Please report any bugs for squishing, or help out!